OpenFn/language-godata/README.md

 ## Get a specific case

 This function can be used to fetch one specific case for an outbreak.
 A filtering mechanism can specify a criteria to match.
+Mutliple cases could be returned if matched by the filter.

 ```js
 getCase(